 Erik Andersson Architects is a studio based in Stockholm.
 The studio has worked on projects ranging from infrastructure to furniture design.

-The portfolio website example has a clean, minimalistic design with a very user-friendly navigation system.
-Visitors don’t need to explore the site much, as all the work is presented in tidy categories.
+Little wonder then that their portfolio website example has a clean, minimalistic design with a very user-friendly navigation system.

 Danny Jones is a San Francisco-based 3D Designer.

 He currently works at Facebook and has worked for several of the biggest companies in the tech industry, including Dropbox and Google.